scottstensland/openal_synth_play/README.md

 openal_synth_play
 =================

-simple c language usage of OpenAL which synthesizes an audio buffer then renders the sound using OpenAL
+simple c language usage of OpenAL which synthesizes sound by populating an audio buffer which it renders audibly using the open source library : OpenAL

 compile using :